watermint/toolbox/README.md

 * Changes that do not break existing behavior, such as the addition of arguments or changes to messages, will be implemented without notice.
 * Commands that are considered infrequently used will be discontinued or moved without notice.
-* Other commands will be announced 30-180 days or more in advance.
+* Changes to other commands will be announced 30-180 days or more in advance.

 Changes in specifications will be announced at [Announcements](https://github.com/watermint/toolbox/discussions/categories/announcements).
 Please refer to [Specification Change](/guide/spec-changes.html) for a list of planned specification changes.